In this section

 The heart of our union

-The PEA is made up of ten chapters, or groups of members who either work for the same employer or are in the same field of work.
+The PEA is made up of nine chapters, or groups of members who either work for the same employer or are in the same field of work.
 Each chapter has an elected executive tasked with running the affairs of the chapter.
 Each chapter is entitled to representation at the PEA Executive, the governing body of the union.

 Our members work for a range of employers: the Province of BC, the University of Victoria, St. Margaret's School, the Family Maintenance Enforcement Program, the Oil and Gas Commission, the Law Society of BC, Legal Services Society, the Okangan Regional Library and health authorities across BC.